Generating bmap information from images

 When reading sparse files, the file system transparently converts metadata representing empty blocks into “real” blocks filled with zero bytes at runtime.

-file based on image sparseness and subsequently writing
+When creating a bmap file based on image sparseness and subsequently writing

 that image to a device, the previously sparse blocks will be skipped, resulting